Microsoft to sell some products through experience stores

-Microsoft Corp (MSFT.O) said on Tuesday it will use its experience centers in London, New York and Sydney to sell products to customers starting July 1.
+(Reuters) - Microsoft Corp said on Tuesday it will use its experience centers in London, New York and Sydney to sell products to customers starting July 1.

 Microsoft, which shut its retail stores last year due to the COVID-19 pandemic, has been using its experience centers to mainly host business customers.

-Last month, Google-parent Alphabet Inc (GOOGL.O) said it was opening its first physical retail store in New York City this summer. read more
+Last month, Google-parent Alphabet Inc said it was opening its first physical retail store in New York City this summer.

 Our Standards: The Thomson Reuters Trust Principles.